 For some time the Australian Open was held in December, however it was decided in 1986 to move the event to January.
 The timing of this decision meant that there was no tournament held in 1986.

 As with the other Grand Slams, some players seem to have more success than others.
 For the Australian Open, Roy Emerson and Novak Djokovic hold the record for most titles with Emerson winning the event six times in the Amateur Era and Djokovic taking the same number of titles in the Open Era.
 On the women’s side, Margaret Court overshadows both with a record-breaking 11 titles.

 Between 2010 and 2016, Andy Murray reached the final of the Australian five out the seven times, losing each time.
 All but one of these losses came at the hands of Novak Djokovic, with the other final being a loss to Roger Federer.

 Ken Rosewall has the unique honour of being both the youngest and the oldest men’s single’s player to win the Australian Open.
 He first took the title in 1953, aged just 18, but would go on to win it again in 1972 at the ripe old age (for a tennis player) of 37.
 Conversely, the youngest women’s single’s player was Martina Hingis, who took the title at the young age of 16 in 1997.

-Though the tournament takes place on the other side of the world, the United States have enjoyed more success at the Australian Open than any other nation—including Australia!
-Players from the US have taken the title thirteen times, while Australia and Sweden come in second with six titles.
+Though the tournament takes place on the other side of the world, the United States has enjoyed more success at the Australian Open than any other nation—even including Australia!
+Players from the US have taken the title thirteen times, while both Australia and Sweden come in second with six titles.

 The temperatures which the competitors of the Australian Open must endure have been known to reach as high as 45 degrees celsius, or 113 degrees fahrenheit.